nndjoli/morningstarFetcher/docs/etf.md

 Security IDs for ETFs can be retrieved via the [Screener](screener.md).
 Related documentation: [Stock](stock.md) and [Fund](fund.md).

+The constructor accepts a ``lazy`` argument.
+When ``lazy=True`` all network requests are deferred until a data attribute is accessed for the first time.

 ```python
 import morningstarFetcher
 from pprint import pprint